code-disaster/steamworks4j/build-instructions.md

 #### Prebuilt native libraries

-You don't need to build the native libraries yourself if you don't plan to *modify* the native code of *steamworks4j*.
+You *do not need* to build the native libraries yourself if you don't plan to *modify* the native code of *steamworks4j*.
 There are prebuilt versions located in the ```steamworks4j/natives/libs/``` folder.
 The Maven build packs them all into *steamworks4j-natives.jar* which is then bundled with the primary JAR file.

 #### External dependencies